Razer Phone Review

 The variable refresh rate’s appeal is further aided by the Razer Phone’s slightly customised software.

-The Razer Phone runs using Android Nougat – an Android Oreo update is confirmed for the new year – overlaid with the Nova Prime Launcher.
-The launcher is one of the best available and, thanks to the lack of obvious bloatware, means the Razer phone is fairly stable and generally great for everyday tasks.
-Following more than a week with the phone, I’m yet to experience any serious application crashes or bugs.
+Out the box the Razer Phone ran Android Nougat but it’s since been upped to Android Oreo.
+The Nova Prime launcher running on top is one of the best around and, thanks to the lack of obvious bloatware, means the Razer Phone is fairly stable and generally great for everyday tasks.
+Even after months of use I’m yet to experience any serious application crashes or bugs.

 Some of these feel a little superfluous – the ability to change the phone’s default resolution to 720p or 1080p, and pick between a set 30GHz, 60Hz (default) or 90Hz refresh rate when out of apps, for example.
 Others, such as the Game Booster feature is pretty cool, though.